A

 Recognizing the constraints of supply inherently encourages and incentivizes greater water use efficiency and conservation measures in agriculture, municipalities, and industry.

-Transitioning to a supply-based operational framework for the Colorado River is no simple task.
+Transitioning to a supply-based operational framework for the Colorado River is not a simple task.